WarWarKyaw/Rust/README.md

  **Variables in Rust**
  -create variables by assigning data using the let keyword or const keyword.
  -Syntax: let x = "Value"; or const x = "Value";

+-Immutability or an immutable object is an object whose state or valve cannot be modified after it is created or assigned.